 WSR is a registered Charity, and all the proceeds of the Swim will go directly towards the regatta to pay for maintenance of the boats and running costs.
 The WSR Swim Team are all volunteers, no profit is made or taken from your entry fee.

 When is it held?

-The Swim is held on the morning of the Saturday of WSR.
-This year it is Saturday 10th August.
-The swim starts from 06.30.
+The Swim is held on the morning of the Saturday of the Regatta and starts from 06.30.
 Swim registration starts at 05.45.

 How do I get there?

 The WSR Swim is run on the regatta course.
 All swim entrants are asked to meet in the WSR enclosure from 5.45am when registration opens.

 If you are travelling by car, the easiest way is to park in the Regatta car park, off Mill Lane in Shiplake (Map).
 Free parking is included as part of your entry fee for the swim, and will be signposted on arrival.